BharathBarry99/Driver-Drowsiness-Detection-using-CNN/README.md

 ![image](https://user-images.githubusercontent.com/97673902/149390646-d54ac650-6fd4-492f-a7a8-24b4028a70d1.png)

-## Creating A Convolutional Neural Network
+# Creating A Convolutional Neural Network

-# Convolutional Layers:
+## Convolutional Layers:
 This layer, rather than creating the entire image, produces sections of pixels, allowing for speedier models.
 This could be more or less dense than the original photos, depending on how many filters we use, but it will allow the model to learn more complex associations with fewer resources.
 We used 32 filters in total.
 Use at least one convolutional layer, and two or more is usually recommended.
 Two 3x3s pooled together followed by three 3x3s pooled together was the best setup for me.
 The use of a smaller filter size is becoming more common in CNNs.
 In truth, a double 3x3 layer is nearly identical to a 5x5 layer, but it is faster and often yields superior results.
 Pooling isn't always necessary or beneficial.

-#Flatten
+## Flatten
 Flatten the image array so it can enter the dense layers.

-# Dense Layers
+## Dense Layers
 More dense the layers are, the longer our model will take to train.
 As the number of neurons in these layers increases, the complexity of the relationships learned by the network will increase.
 Generally, the idea of convolutional layers is to avoid having to make an overly deep dense layer scheme.
-For our model we used three layers with relu activation at a decreasing rate of neurons (78, 78, 32).
+For our model we used three layers with relu activation at a decreasing rate of neurons (80, 80, 32).
 We also used a 30% dropout after each layer.

-# Output Layer
+## Output Layer
 Finally, because this a binary classification problem, make sure to use the sigmoid activation for our outer layer.
 Because we care more about forecasting the positive class (a sleeping driver) than the negative class (an awake driver), recall will be our most important statistic (sensitivity).
 The stronger the recall, the fewer sleeping motorists the programme incorrectly guesses are awake (false negatives).
 The only issue is that our positive class outnumbers our negative class by a large margin.
 As a result, it's preferable to utilise the F1 score or Precision-Recall AUC score, because they account for the number of times, we think a driver is sleeping but is actually awake (precision).
 Otherwise, our model will always assume we are sleeping and will be useless.

+## Saving the model
+Once the model is built, we will be saving the model using model.save(‘NameOfModel.h5’).

+## Creating the webcam
+To implement the model with the help of webcam we will be using OpenCV module in python to capture our face and recognise whether the driver is sleeping or not.